-Somewhere along the way, we lost our sense of wonder.
+Somewhere along the way between crayons and that college degree, we lost our sense of wonder.

-Maybe it was in those years where playing with crayons and rolling in the dirt was no longer in the curriculum, or perhaps it happened later when we were told our worth was measured in the size of our paychecks and colored by the filters of our Instagram feeds.
+Maybe it was in those years where imaginary friends and rolling in the dirt was no longer in the curriculum, or perhaps it happened later when we were told our worth was measured in the size of our paychecks and colored by the filters of our Instagram feeds.

 My wake up call came in a series of shocks.
 My mother died unexpectedly, an ill-fated engagement unraveled a year later, I lost my job and said goodbye to a beloved mentor with pancreatic cancer.

 It was then I started to evaluate my choices and stopped chasing.

 In 2015, I took a solo honeymoon to Bermuda after calling off my wedding.